ToshVasha/Hustler/README.md

 4. Verify Frontend-Backend Integration:
 - Open http://localhost:8081 in your browser
-- Try logging in with test credentials:
+- Log in with one of the pre-configured accounts:
-  - Email: test@example.com
+  - Service Provider: provider@hustler.com / provider123
+  - Consumer: consumer@hustler.com / consumer123
-  - Password: testpassword
+- Verify that:
-- Browse services and verify they load from the backend
+  - Service providers see their existing services and bookings
-- Create a booking and verify it's saved
+  - Consumers see their booking history and saved services
+  - All data is properly loaded from the backend
-- Check that real-time updates work
+  - Real-time updates work for new bookings and messages

 5. Common Issues:
 - If you see "Address already in use" error for the backend, kill the existing process: